smsoltan/domino/README.md

 # [D|o][M|i][N|o][!|!]
-by Stanisław Sołtan
+*by Stanisław Sołtan*

 A game of dominoes.
+1 to 5 players (human or AI).
 Old course project in object-oriented programming, used now to learn GitHub.

-General description:

-A game of dominos.
-1 to 5 players (human or AI).
-Detailed description of implemented classes at the end of this file.

-Compilation:
+Compilation (on Linux using terminal):

 The following files are neccessary for the compilation proces: main.cpp